The short story

 Junya Suzuki’s piece refers to the Mobile Marketing Data Labo report released in December.
 It’s a good take on what is happening in the Apple Pay Suica Commuter home base Kanto region one year after the Apple Pay Japan launch.

 Important points: Nearly 40% of contactless payments are on smartphones and the majority of smartphone contactless payments are stored value cards, not credit cards.

 Osaifu Keitai is the FeliCa e-wallet feature phone service that Docomo launched in 2004 and was later offered by KDDI and SoftBank.
 Today it more or less refers to the e-wallet services that Docomo, KDDI and SoftBank bundle with their Android based carrier models.

-Line Pay is a complicated stored value beast that is an outliner for this analysis because Line Pay covers: online Line Store purchases, payments between Line users, and convenience store purchases.
+Line Pay is a complicated stored value beast that is an outliner for this analysis because Line Pay has no plastic card equivalent and requires an online account that covers: online Line Store purchases, payments between Line users, and convenience store purchases.
 Also Line Pay’s core user group is college age and younger, in other words people without money.
 In short Line Pay doesn’t see much action at the cash register.

 The interesting point is that Apple Pay has made a big impact in one year beating out the long-established Rakuten Pay.

 Important points: top ranked Suica and PASMO simply confirm that stored value transit cards are the golden uptake path for contactless payments.
 If PASMO was on Apple Pay transit use would likely be the top item in both usage ranking charts.

 I have 10 or so stores where I regularly use Apple Pay Suica.
 I’m friendly with the store managers, the ones who have manned the cash registers for a long time and know what they are taking about.
 Every month I ask them the same questions: what’s the ratio of contactless payments from total transactions and what % of those are Apple Pay Suica?